kiyoshi-work/resilient-proxy-out/README.md

-# Resilient Proxy
+# Resilient Proxy Out

-A resilient proxy built with OpenResty and Redis, designed to provide caching, rate limiting, and proxying capabilities for third party APIs.
+A resilient proxy built with OpenResty (a powerful web platform that extends NGINX with Lua scripting capabilities), designed to provide caching, rate limiting, and proxying capabilities for third party APIs.

 ## Features